Malinoski/oob_activity/README.md

-# ownCloud Activity App For Log File
+# ownCloud Activity App For External ("Out-Of-Band") Database

 ## Description
 The oob_activity app modifies the original app [activity](https://github.com/owncloud/activity) version 1.1.23,  provided for ownCloud, to use its own external ("out-of-band") database for activity data.
 The oob_activity app was only tested for ownCloud 7.0.4 and PostgreSQL 9.3.6.